garethfoote/rachelroller-cms/src/content/projects/test-1/index.md

   - /uploads/projects/test-1/postcard-rachel-roller.jpg
 date: 2025-10-07
 ---
 Dear Klaus — Thanks for your email.
 I wish you had sent me a postcard. — Yours, Rachel” Rachel Roller sent postcards to her uncle, hoping he would return the favour.
 Instead, he replied by email.

-When she asked him to write these words on a postcard, he said, “It’s been some time since I wrote by hand.”
+Postcard edition of 200 (First Edition in black)\

-Postcard edition of 200
+Postcard edition of 200 (Second Edition in blue)